-(2) The U.S. dollar amount of Dr. Pimstone and Mr. Mortimer's semi-monthly pay is converted to Canadian dollars at the Bank of Canada exchange rate five (5) days prior to each pay date and paid to Dr. Pimstone and Mr. Mortimer in Canadian dollars.
+(1) The U.S. dollar amount of Mr. Mortimer's, Ms. Aulin's and Dr. Sherrington's semi-monthly pay are converted to Canadian dollars at the Bank of Canada exchange rate approximately five (5) days prior to each pay date and paid to Mr. Mortimer, Ms. Aulin and Dr. Sherrington in Canadian dollars.
+Their 2023 base salaries were impacted by increases observed in the market data obtained from the changes to our peer group in 2023 discussed above.